 Summary: Nush Low Carb Cakes are delicious and filling.
 They offer you lots of healthy fats for energy and moderate protein for muscle recovery, with no added sugars.

 I remember my Friday nights before keto.
 After getting home from work, my husband and I would start a movie on Netflix, grab a few bags of chips, and open a six-pack.
 Now we only eat the chips 🙂

 These Quest Protein Chips are delicious and crunchy, with three flavors to choose from.
 They’re packed with protein so that you can use them before your workout for energy, or post-workouts to speed up your recovery.

-Summary: Thanks to their 21g protein/ serving, these natural, crunchy Protein Chips by Quest are good for bodybuilding or muscle recovery.
+Summary: Thanks to their 21g protein/ serving, these natural, hard boiled crunchy Protein Chips by Quest are good for bodybuilding or muscle recovery.

 5. Healthy Trader Joe’s Kale Chips – For Road Trip

 I like to bake my kale chips, but these kale chips by Trader Joe’s are more convenient for a road trip because they’re nicely packed and delicious.

 These chips keep my energy levels up during a trip because they have a lot of vitamins and iron, plus they help my *spoiler TMI ahead* travel constipation because they’re packed with fiber.

 Summary: Healthy Trader Joe’s Kale Chips are versatile snacks that help you stay energetic and protect your digestion during road trips.